lodash/lodash/incident_response_plan.md

 1.2 If the report was created accidentally or intentionally in a public channel (e.g. GitHub issues), it is important to share this information ASAP in the private slack channel `#lodash-security-triage` so the Security Triage Team is aware of it.
 At this stage, our priority is to remove the report from public view as soon as possible and let the reporter know what happened next.

-1.2.1 In the case of a report made public in a Pull request or issue under the Lodash organization the following process will be followed (by a Lodash TSC Member):
+1.2.1 In the case of a report made public in a Pull request or issue under the Lodash GitHub organization the following process will be followed (by a Lodash TSC Member):

     * Move the issue to the private repository called [lodash/security-triage](https://github.com/lodash/security-triage).
     * For any related pull requests, create an associated issue in [lodash/security-triage](https://github.com/lodash/security-triage) repository.
 Add a copy of the patch for the pull request to the issue.
 Add screenshots of discussion from the pull request to the issue.